1977 Atocha massacre

-The perpetrators all had links to neo-fascist organizations in Spain opposed to democracy.
+The perpetrators all had links to neo-fascist organizations in Spain opposed to the democratic transition.
 Those involved in the massacre and their accomplices were sentenced to a total of 464 years in prison, although these terms were later significantly reduced and a number of the perpetrators escaped custody.
 Doubts remain as to whether all culpable persons were brought to justice.

 The events surrounding the massacre are generally considered a crucial turning point in the consolidation of Spain's return to democracy in the late 1970s.
 Writing on the 40th anniversary of the massacre, journalist Juancho Dumall noted: "It was a terrorist act that marked the future of the country in a way that the murderers would never have suspected and, instead, was the one desired by the victims."
 Memorialized annually, across Madrid there are 25 streets and squares dedicated to the victims of the Atocha massacre.

 Events at 55 Atocha Street

-Three men rang the doorbell of 55 Atocha Street between 10:30 pm and 10:45 pm on January 24, 1977.
-Their target was Joaquín Navarro, the general secretary of the transport union of CC.OO, who at that time was leading a transport strike in Madrid, had fought corruption within the sector and denounced the state-controlled labor organization Sindicato Vertical.
+Three men rang the doorbell of 55 Atocha Street between 10:30 pm and 10:45 pm on 24 January 1977.
+Their target was Joaquín Navarro, the general secretary of Comisiones Obreras, who was then leading a transport strike in Madrid, had fought corruption within the sector, and had denounced the state-controlled labor organization Sindicato Vertical.

 Two of the men, carrying loaded weapons, entered the office, while the third, carrying an unloaded pistol, stayed at the entrance to keep watch.
 The first to be killed was Rodríguez Leal.
 The attackers searched the office and found the eight remaining staff.
 However, not finding Navarro, as he had departed just before, they decided to kill all present.
 Told to raise their "little hands up high" the eight were lined up against a wall and shot.

 Two victims, Luis Javier Benavides and Enrique Valdevira, were killed instantly, and two more, Serafín Holgado and Francisco Javier Sauquillo, died shortly after being taken to hospital.
 The remaining four, Dolores González Ruiz (the wife of Sauquillo), Miguel Sarabia, Alejandro Ruiz-Huerta and Luis Ramos Pardo were gravely injured, but survived.
-Ruiz was pregnant at the time and lost the child as a result of the attack.
+González Ruiz was pregnant at the time and lost the child as a result of the attack.
 Manuela Carmena, who would later become Mayor of Madrid in 2015, had been in the office earlier in the evening but was called away.

 The same night, unidentified persons attacked an empty office used by the UGT labor union, affiliated with the Spanish Socialist Workers' Party (PSOE).